urri34/MyRTSPCapt/README.md

 [Hass.Agent](https://github.com/hass-agent/HASS.Agent) is the key to do that ... again :)

-(json placed in %LocalAppData%\HASS.Agent\Client\config and named sensors.json as example)
+(json placed in %LocalAppData%\HASS.Agent\Client\config and named sensors.json as example, you can find the full example in this repository [command.json](https://github.com/urri34/MyRTSPCapt/blob/main/sensors.json))
 ```
   {
     "Type": "PowershellSensor",